markdowns91/flightGenerator/README.md

 ### Project Description

 A basic random message generator that was done for a Codecademy project.
-It genrates a random flight by choosing a departure, destination, and seat class, then prints your flight info to the console.
+It genrates a random flight by choosing a departure, destination, and seat class, then logs your flight info to the console.

 ### Setup